NREL/reVX/reVX/least_cost_xmission/README.md

 }
 ```

-Note that we are specifying ``"capacity_class": "200"`` (which then fills in the ``{}`` in ``"tie_line_costs_{}MW"``) to use the 138 kV (205 MW capacity) greenfield costs for portions of the reinforcement paths that do no have existing transmission.
+Note that we are specifying ``tie_line_costs_200MW`` as the cost layer to use the 138 kV (205 MW capacity) greenfield costs for portions of the reinforcement paths that do no have existing transmission.
+We also have to provide a
+``"multiplier_scalar"`` input of ``0.005`` (i.e. 1/200) to convert ``$`` values to ``$/MW``.
 If you would like to save the reinforcement path geometries, simply add `"save_paths": true` to the file, but note that this may increase your data product size significantly.
 Your features and network nodes data should contain the
 "region_identifier_column" and the values in that column should match the region containing the substations and network nodes.

 After putting together your config file, simply call